Joseline Hernandez: Joseline's Cabaret (2017–present)

 On January 8, 2018, it was reported that Hernandez was filming a new reality show, Joseline Takes Miami, produced by Carlos King.
 Joseline appeared as a commentator (via satellite link) on the talk show Bossip on WE tv from August 30, 2018, until October 4, 2018.
 On March 4, 2019, it was reported that production on Joseline Takes Miami had been stalled and that the network was requesting reshoots.
 The project never made it to air.
 On September 29, 2019, Joseline appeared as a guest star on Bravo's Married to Medicine.

 On October 11, 2019, it was announced that Joseline had signed a deal with streaming service Zeus Network to create, produce and star in her own reality show franchise.
 The first incarnation, Joseline's Cabaret: Miami, would premiere January 19, 2020.
-On December 11, 2019, VH1 announced that Joseline would be returning to the Love & Hip Hop franchise after a three year hiatus and join the cast of Love & Hip Hop: Miami for its third season, which would premiere January 6, 2020.
-On January 9, 2020, WE tv announced that Joseline and her boyfriend Balistic Beats would appear on the latest season of Marriage Boot Camp: Hip Hop Edition, which would premiere February 6, 2020.
+On January 9, 2020, WE tv announced that Joseline and her boyfriend, Balistic Beats, would appear on an upcoming season of Marriage Boot Camp: Hip Hop Edition, which premiered on February 6, 2020.